Stop being a life purpose chaser. Here’s why.

 - What if it’s something I don’t even like?

-- What if I have no purpose at all?
+- How would I feel if I have no purpose at all?
 Talk about a mind fuck.

 - What if my life purpose isn’t even cool.
 What if it was to be the world’s best burrito maker.
 Or worse, just a mediocre burrito maker.